harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-nonroot.md

 sidebar_position: 90
 ---

-All **Build and Push** steps use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md) by default.
+All **Build and Push** steps use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md) by default (except when used with [self-hosted VM build infrastructures](/docs/category/set-up-vm-build-infrastructures), which use Docker).
 This tool requires root access to build the Docker image.
 It doesn't support non-root users.

+If your build runs as non-root (`runAsNonRoot: true`), and you want to run the **Build and Push** step as root, you can set **Run as User** to `0` on the **Build and Push** step to use the root user for that individual step only.

-If your security policy doesn't allow running as root, you must use the [Drone Buildah plugin](https://plugins.drone.io/plugins/buildah) in a **Plugin** step to build and push your images.
+If your security policy doesn't allow running as root for any step, you must use the [Buildah Drone plugin](https://plugins.drone.io/plugins/buildah) in a **Plugin** step to build and push your images.
+This topic explains how to configure the Buildah plugin.

-## Prepare a pipeline
+## Requirements

-You need a [CI pipeline](../prep-ci-pipeline-components.md) with a [Build stage](../set-up-build-infrastructure/ci-stage-settings.md).
+* You need a [CI pipeline](../prep-ci-pipeline-components.md) with a [Build stage](../set-up-build-infrastructure/ci-stage-settings.md).

-If you haven't created a pipeline before, try one of the [CI tutorials](../../ci-quickstarts/ci-pipeline-quickstart.md).
+* Your Build stage uses a [Kubernetes cluster build infrastructure](../set-up-build-infrastructure/k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md) that is configured to [run as non-root](../set-up-build-infrastructure/ci-stage-settings.md#run-as-non-root-or-a-specific-user).
+* `anyuid` SCC is required.
+For more information, go to the OpenShift documentation on [Managing Security Context Constraints](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html).

 ## Add a Plugin step